 The Village already recognizes the need for this focus.
-Staff has worked on revising the R-2 zoning standards that cover most of the area.
-The current standards create a number of nonconformities and owners must often seek variances for large (expansion) and small (decks and porches) improvement.
+Over the past year, staff has worked on revising the R-2 zoning standards that cover most of the area.
+The current standards create a number of non-conformities and owners must often seek variances for large (expansion) and small (decks and porches) improvement.
 By revising the R-2 standards, the Village hopes to reduce regulatory barriers and spur rehabilitation.